 Butter - I know unsalted butter is usually the rule of thumb for baking recipes, but I always prefer to use salted butter because of the extra flavor.

 Granular Sweetener (I used Swerve)

-How many carbs are in a slice of low carb coffee cake?
+Wondering how many carbs are in a slice of this low carb coffee cake?
 I've figured the nutrition for you base on the brands I use.

 I know people figure their calculations differently, but I calculate net carbs as total carbs minus fiber minus sugar alcohols.

 For one serving of this cake (recipe makes 8 servings) you’re looking at:

 Sugar Alcohols: 18g

 And here’s a breakdown based on the ingredients I used: